Westie22/Unforgettable-Edinburgh/README.md

 ![alt text](media/unforgettable_edinburgh_feedback.png)

-### Features Left to Implement
+### Features Left to Fix/Implement

 - __Media Queries__
-    - Need to fix the size for Phone device
+    - Need to fix the size for Phone device, there is bug, however max 600px, contact section's not fixed.

 ## Validator Testing